 Regardless of which island you visit, the USVI's Vitran public transit system is excellent for moving around.
 Per regulations, seniors and disabled individuals can ride public buses in USVI for free.

-Tourists have more options for transportation in St. Thomas.
+Tourists have several options for transportation in St. Thomas.
 You can rent a car, use a taxi or bus.
 If you'll be traveling on water, a ferry to other places is a good idea.
 You can even take one to visit the nearby British Virgin Islands.
 The thing about rental cars is that people on the island drive on the opposite side of the road.
 So if you plan on getting a rental car, just ensure you dive carefully.
 It's very easy to get confused and their road infrastructure isn't exactly the best.

-Regardless, the primary type of transportation for tourists in both islands is taxies.
+Regardless, the primary type of transportation for tourists in both Caribbean islands is taxies.
 In St Thomas, you’ll find them all over the place, and you can get one to you in around 5-10 minutes no matter where you at on the island.
 In St John, you might just need to wait a bit longer.

 St Thomas Vs. St John: Shopping

 Charlotte Amalie, USVI's capital city, is a must-see location for shoppers.
 Downtown Charlotte Amalie has several shops selling everything from jewelry and antiques to art and souvenirs.
-Don’t be surprised if you see over 20+ jewelry stores upon entering the shopping strip.
+Don’t be surprised if you see over 20+ jewelry stores upon entering the strip.

 If you don't fancy the prominent shopping areas, the island has smaller shopping areas scattered throughout the region.
-Popular locations include Tutu Park Mall, Nisky Center, and Lockhart Gardens.

 Verdict: St Thomas easily wins this one.

 The weather patterns in St Thomas and St. John are relatively similar.
 A subtropical climate, light winds, and few changes in yearly temperatures are the main features of the weather in the two islands.
 The rainy season runs between June and November, bringing more rains but plenty of sunshine.
 Hurricane season starts at the end of summer and is the least ideal time to visit the USVI.
-You won’t find much of a difference in temperature and climate since both of these islands are so close in proximity to one another.

 Overall, St Thomas is the better choice if you plan on visiting the USVI and want to experience everything they have to offer.
 It benefits from a more extensive collection of attractions and cheaper dining, accommodation, and transportation.
 Plus, you can also find amazing beaches.